module documentation

 NOTE: this 'tf' variant behaves closer to Tensorflow / JAX impl where the bounds [a, b] are applied when sampling the normal distribution with mean=0, std=1.0 and the result is subsquently scaled and shifted by the mean and std args.

-tensor: an n-dimensional torch.Tensor mean: the mean of the normal distribution std: the standard deviation of the normal distribution a: the minimum cutoff value b: the maximum cutoff value
+torch.Tensormean: the mean of the normal distribution std: the standard deviation of the normal distribution a: the minimum cutoff value b: the maximum cutoff value - Examples: